oofem/oofem.github.io/_posts/2024-05-25-mpm-introduction.md

 What are the design ideas behind MPM?
 * MPM defines **Interpolations**, **Variables**, **Terms**, **Integrals** as resuable blocks to create multiphysics formulations
 * **Variables** represent unknown fields (or test felds) in a weak form of the problem.
 The variable has its interpolation, type (scalar, vector) and physical meaning defined.
 * **Terms** represent an integrand in weak formulation to be evaluated (integrated).
-Term definition ios independent on underlying element geometry and interpolation.
+Term definition is independent on underlying element geometry and interpolation.
 It defines two key methods:
     *  method to evaluate the term value, typycally contributing to RHS of discrete system.
     *  method to evaluate the consistent linearization of the term, so if Term is T(u), depending on unknown u, this term evaluates dT/du, which typically contributes to the LHS.
 * **Interpolations** are representing different FE interpolations.